MichelFR/MqDockerUp/README.md

 - `password`: The password to use when connecting to the MQTT broker.
 - `connectTimeout`: The maximum time, in seconds, to wait for a successful connection to the MQTT broker.
 - `protocolVersion`: The MQTT protocol version to use when connecting to the broker.
-- `qos`: The MQTT Quality of Service level to use when publishing updates.
-- `retain`: Specifies whether or not to retain the latest update when publishing to the MQTT broker.

 ## Environment Variables

 You can also use environment variables to override the values in the config file.
 The environment variables must have the same name as the config keys, but in uppercase and with underscores instead of dots.
 For example, to override the `mqtt.connectionUri` value, you can set the `MQTT_CONNECTIONURI` environment variable.
 Here is the list of environment variables that you can use:

 - `MAIN_INTERVAL`: The interval at which updates are checked and published to the MQTT broker.
-- `MQTT_HA_DISCOVERY`: Specifies whether or not to enable Home Assistant discovery.
 - `MQTT_CONNECTIONURI`: The URL of the MQTT broker to connect to.
 - `MQTT_TOPIC`: The MQTT topic to publish updates to.
 - `MQTT_CLIENTID`: The MQTT client ID to use when connecting to the broker.